petefletcher81/whitelabel-app/Regression Tests.md

 - user can upload images to gallery
   - need to lock this down / make process easier
+  - [bug] when image exists the wrong error is being surfaced
 - user can click `edit` modal appears and then `delete` or `close` modal
   - if deleted then the user will see an alert with the `success` message
-  - after refesh content will be updated
+  - after refresh content will be updated

 #### Manage Footer